keraban-rocha/ibov-trading/README.md

 ## Breakouts and holding period

 The tested strategy is a common SMA breakout strategy.
 Here, a **breakout** is defined as when the asset's open price on a certain day is higher/lower than the SMA and the close price is lower/higher than the SMA.
 That generates a buy or sell signal, depending on whether the price breaks the SMA upwards (buy signal) or downwards (sell signal).
 On the next day of the breakout, the asset is bought/sold at the opening price.
+That way, we can define this strategy as a *trend following* strategy.

 After entering a position, we'll close it after X days.
 That X is called **holding period**.
 The next two images illustrate two trades, one a buy (long) and  other a sell (short), respectively, using a 252 days SMA, pointing out the entry and exit points considering a holding period of 10 days: